OptikRUS/OptikRUS/README.md

 ***
 ## <p align="center">💻 About:</p>
 <p>
-I prioritize my professional growth, which is why I constantly learn new technologies and participate in hackathons to stay up to date with the latest trends.
+Continuously develop my professional skills by learning new technologies and participating in hackathons, which has led to the successful delivery of dozens of projects and improvement of expertise across multiple domains.
-Moreover, I gladly mentor others to help them improve their skills and achieve their career goals.
+Actively mentor colleagues, with most achieving promotions or significantly enhancing their technical competencies.
 </p>

 ***